deaov/finalproject/output_github.md

 We repeat this for every month for each respondent in all three years’ datasets.

-I combined the three years’ data-frames into two data-frames (one for whether a respondent was in the first year postpartum and one for whether she was using a modern method of contraception).
-A part of one of the tables is displayed below, showing monthly contraceptive use for respondents 1 through 6 in the combined dataframe for the 17-25 months prior to August 2017 (August 2015-April 2016).
+I combined the three years’ data frames into two data frames (one for whether a respondent was in the first year postpartum and one for whether she was using a modern method of contraception).
+A part of one of the tables is displayed below, showing monthly contraceptive use for respondents 1 through 6 in the combined data frame for the 17-25 months prior to August 2017 (August 2015-April 2016).

     ##   17 18 19 20 21 22 23 24 25